httpwg/wg-materials/ietf103/minutes.md

 Roy: I think HTTPD uses a second resolution timestamp for a weak etag and upgrades to a strong tag when the second elapses.

-Bron Gonwana: We have an implementation that needed to provide a weak etag that then upgraded to a strong etag when we were cetain the data wouldn't change.
+Bron Gonwana: We have an implementation that needed to provide a weak etag that then upgraded to a strong etag when we were certain the data wouldn't change.
 The etag we use is a SHA-1 of the content.

 Roy: Folks mostly ignore this and take the chance that we have a bad answer.